XueqiWang/Four-Level_CRT/README.md

 install.packages(c("MASS", "gee", "openxlsx", "ggplot2", "directlabels", "cowplot"))

-NOTES: Make sure the current working directory is the current folder before running each program.
+NOTES: Make sure the current working directory is the current folder before running each program; the folders mentioned in #15 should be created before running the programs.